kubernetes/kubernetes/docs/proposals/sysctl.md

   containers are permitted in the environment.
 As privileged container permissions (in the admission controller) are an all-or-nothing decision and the actual code executed in them is not limited, allowing privileged container might be a security threat.

-  The same work-around als works for shared memory and message queue sysctls as they are shared among the containers of a pod in their ipc namespace.
+  The same work-around also works for shared memory and message queue sysctls as they are shared among the containers of a pod in their ipc namespace.

 - Instead of giving the user a way to set sysctls for his pods, an alternative seems to be to set high values